areski/python-nvd3/README.rst

-NVD3 is an attempt to build re-usable charts and chart components for d3.js without taking away the power that d3.js gives you.
+NVD3 is an attempt to build re-usable charts and chart components for d3.js without taking away the power that d3.js offers you.

 .. image:: https://www.travis-ci.org/areski/python-nvd3.png?branch=master